 The CFPB's Reasonable Accommodations and Personal Assistance Services revised policies and procedures were approved by the EEOC on October 6, 2021 and include the PAS requirement.
 The PAS SOP provides that the process for requesting PAS, the CFPB's process for determining whether such services are required, and the CFPB's determination to deny PAS requests when it would pose an undue hardship, are the same processes as for reasonable accommodation.
-The CFPB had 11 requests for PAS in FY 2023 and spent \$3,845.86.
+The CFPB had 17 requests for PAS in FY 2024 and spent \$6,076.96.
+All PAS requests were processed timely and usage was monitored for trends.
 The CFPB has a contract in place in the event that an employee requests PAS services.
 The CFPB reviews and analyzes the effectiveness of the revised policy and SOP as appropriate.